-The AGP Fellowship is a two-year program funded by the Health Services and Resource Administration (HRSA) as part of a National Research Service Award (NRSA) training grant.
-Fellows will receive strong mentoring in developing research proposals, identifying research advisors and collaborators and refining research skills.
-Formal didactic training in biostatistics and epidemiology is provided through coursework at the University of Pennsylvania, culminating in a Master's in Clinical Epidemiology or Health Policy.
+The AGP Fellowship is a two-year program that is part of the University of Pennsylvania’s Primary Care Research Training Program.
+Fellows receive two years of stipend, benefits, tuition, and an allowance for travel and other training expenses.
+Fellows receive strong mentoring in developing research proposals, identifying research advisors and collaborators and refining research skills.
+Formal didactic training in primary care and health services research is provided through coursework at the University of Pennsylvania, culminating in a Master's in Clinical Epidemiology or Health Policy Research.

-All fellows complete Masters-level coursework in study design and biostatistics at the University of Pennsylvania as part of either the Masters of Science in Clinical Epidemiology (MSCE) degree offered through the Center for Clinical Epidemiology and Biostatistics, or the Masters of Science in Health Policy Research (MSHP) degree offered through the Leonard Davis Institute of Health Economics.
+Fellows participate in a rigorous postdoctoral program that provides training in health policy, health economics, epidemiology, biostatistics, and other methodologic disciplines relevant to primary care research, including health disparities, multilingual, and qualitative research methods.
+Fellows complete Masters-level coursework at the University of Pennsylvania as part of either the Masters of Science in Clinical Epidemiology (MSCE) degree or the Masters of Science in Health Policy Research (MSHP) degree.

-Fellows are guided by an advisory team of seasoned methodology, content, and biostatistics mentors in the successful completion and publication of at least one general pediatrics research project.
-AGP fellows also benefit from a host of professional development activities, including works-in-progress sessions, a seminar series to teach academic medicine skills, and opportunities to present research at national meetings.
+Fellows are guided by an advisory team of methodology, content, and biostatistics mentors in the successful completion and publication of two general pediatrics research projects.
+Fellows also benefit from a host of professional development activities, including local and national conferences.

-- Curriculum Vitae including a list of publications (if applicable).
+- Updated curriculum vitae, including a list of publications (if applicable)

 - Transcripts from all degree-granting institutions you have attended, sent directly from the institutions.

 - Parts 1, 2 and 3 of the United States Medical Licensing Examination (USMLE), taken within the seven year timeframe as required by the Commonwealth of Pennsylvania, or equivalent scores.